iMears/imears-client/README.md

 ### Getting started

 You’ll need to have Node >= 6 on your machine.
-You can use nvm to easily switch Node versions between different projects.
+You can use [NVM](https://github.com/creationix/nvm#installation) to easily switch Node versions between different projects.

 ### Installing